What are my rights?

 How can I exercise my rights?

 To exercise your rights, you can submit a written request by post.
-You can find our postal adress on our contact information page.
-You can also contact us via the following e-mail address: email@example.com, or you can use the digital form.
+You can find our postal address on our contact information page.
+You can also contact us via the following e-mail address: firstname.lastname@example.org, or you can use the digital form.

 It is important that you are able to identify yourself when submitting a request.
 You can do this by sending a copy of your identity card or by sufficiently identifying yourself in some other way.
 This copy will be destroyed after confirmation of your identity.